sodium410/privesc/linux.md

 tmux –S /shareds   //attach to the shared tmus session and confirm root privileges
 dd

+## Linux Internals-based privilege escalation
-## Kernel Exploits:  Kernel is an interface between software and hardware.
+### 1. Kernel Exploits:  Kernel is an interface between software and hardware.
 Note: Kernel exploits can cause system instability so use caution when running these against a production system.
 And some work out of the box and some require modification.
 Google kernel/OS version to find any ..
 uname -a   //print kernel version